 - 4. Error reproduction procedure description if the error can be reproduced - When reporting a problem, collect the information required for an error investigation.
 If you do not provide information for problem checking and error reproduction execution, it may take a long time to reproduce and diagnose the problem or it may become impossible to do so. - Collect investigation material promptly from all nodes of the PRIME-CLUSTER system.
 Necessary information may become lost if a long time elapses after the error occurs.
-This applies especially to information collected by fjsnap.
+This applies especially to information collected by fjsnap or pclsnap.

-9.3.1 Executing the fjsnap Command
+9.3.1 Executing the fjsnap or pclsnap Command

-The fjsnap command is a tool with which you can collect information for troubleshooting of PRIMECLUSTER.
-If a failure occurs in the PRIMECLUSTER system, this tool enables you to collect required information to pursue an investigation into the cause of the problem.
+The fjsnap or pclsnap command is a tool which gathers system information necessary for analyzing the trouble at a time.
+When the trouble occurs by the PRIMECLUSTER system, the cause can be pursued by collecting necessary error information by the fjsnap or pclsnap command.

 You can execute this command as follows:

-- 1. Log in with system administrator authority. - 2.
-Execute the fjsnap command.
+- 1. Log in with system administrator authority.

+- 2. Execute the fjsnap or pclsnap command.

+- For fjsnap

-/opt/FJSVpclsnap/bin/fjsnap -a output
+/usr/sbin/fjsnap -a output